eliranwong/unabridged-BDB-Hebrew-lexicon/README.md

 License: public domain document

-Source: provided by Tim Morton, the developer of Bible Analyzer
+Source: provided by Tim Morton, the developer of <a href='https://www.bibleanalyzer.com'>Bible Analyzer</a>

 Some of bible verse references are corrected by Eliran Wong